Employee Assistance Program (EAP) Services in Australia | Confidential Staff Support

 Common Services Provided by Australian EAP Providers

-A significant number of employee assistance programs (EAP) providers in Australia offer counselling and support services that are centred on the health and wellbeing of their employees.
-These services include critical incident support following workplace accidents or trauma, short-term counselling with a qualified professional that can be delivered in person, over the phone, or online, and mentoring or coaching for managers and executives.
-In addition, these programs offer useful resources for health and wellness, such as guidance on how to relax and techniques for managing stress, as well as referral services in the event that more specialised medical care is required.
-Employee Assistance Programs are meant to be easily available, helpful, and confidential.
-As a result, employees are able to focus on their welfare with confidence and without worry of being judged in the workplace.
+A lot of employee assistance programs (EAP) providers in Australia offer counseling and support services that focus on the health and well-being of their workers.
+These services include help with critical incidents after accidents or trauma at work, short-term counseling with a competent professional that can be done in person, over the phone, or online, and mentoring or coaching for managers and executives.
+These programs also provide you helpful health and wellness information, including how to relax and deal with stress, and they may refer you to more specialized medical treatment if you need it.
+Employee Assistance Programs should be easy to find, useful, and private.
+So, workers may confidently and without fear of being criticized at work focus on their health and well-being.

 Employee: